Lajvi123/Lajvi123/README.md

 📍 Houston, TX
 📊 Aspiring Data Scientist | Data Analyst

 I’m the kind of person who actually enjoys the "messy" part of data.
 I like taking thousands of raw, unorganized records and figuring out how to clean them up so they actually tell a story.
-To me, the most interesting part of Data Science isn’t just the final model—it’s the work that goes into making the data reliable enough to trust.
+To me, the most interesting part of Data Science isn’t just the final model, but it’s the work that goes into making the data reliable enough to trust.

 I spend most of my time working in Python and SQL.
 Right now, I am looking for a full-time Data Scientist or Data Analyst role where I can help solve real-world problems with data.